 Within stream communities, there were diverse body size–OM flux relationships, with some streams showing skew toward larger-bodied taxa (positive skew), others with most OM fluxes through smaller-bodied sizes (negative skew), and some showed no difference among body sizes (skew range: -1 to 0.56; Figure 3A & B).
 Skew estimates of OM fluxes in relation to body size showed little association with stream temperature except in the warmest stream, where fluxes were heavily skewed toward small-bodied taxa.
 Similarly, skew in OM fluxes in relation to P:B ratios varied among streams, ranging from -0.4 to 1.
 In this case, OM fluxes to consumers skewed increasingly toward higher turnover (P:B) taxa with increasing temperature (Figure 4A & B).

 We compared our skew estimates (i.e., Skflux) of OM flux based on ordered data (i.e., ordered from small to large M or low to high P:B ratios; Figure 3B and Figure 4B) to skew estimates based on randomly sorted data to detect whether OM fluxes through smaller and higher P:B taxa could be attributed to these traits vs. random community assembly processes.
-The probability of observing a similar or more extreme skew of OM fluxes in relation to body size was variable among streams and ranged from 0.34 (0.19–0.55; 95% PI) to 0.79 (0.07–0.96); there was a very weak positive association between this probability and temperature (Figure 3C).
+The probability of observing a similar or more extreme skew of OM fluxes in relation to body size was variable among streams and ranged from 0.34 (0.19–0.55; 95% PI) to 0.79 (0.07–0.96); there was little association between this probability and temperature (Figure 3C).
 In contrast, the probability of a similar or more extreme skew in relation to P:B ratios ranged from 0.06 (0–0.75) to 0.62 (0.23–0.81; Figure 4C) and in this case there was a clear trend towards a more structured OM flux distribution—i.e., favoring fluxes through high P:B taxa–at warmer temperatures.
-The likelihood of elevated fluxes among high P:B taxa became much more likely with warming, and the probability of random ordering decreased by -4.6% (-5.1%—4.2%) for every 1∘C increase in temperature (Figure 4C).
+The likelihood of higher relative fluxes among high P:B taxa became much more likely with warming, and the probability of random ordering decreased by -4.6% (-5.1%—4.2%) for every 1∘C increase in temperature (Figure 4C).

 Discussion

 While a growing body of theoretical and empirical research has enhanced our knowledge of temperature-mediated changes to ecosystems (e.g., O’Connor et al. 2009), general patterns remain elusive and empirical studies often show idiosyncratic outcomes (Nelson et al. 2017a, Zhang et al. 2017), especially at higher levels of biological organization (Walther et al. 2002, Woodward et al. 2010).
-Here, we leveraged a wide natural gradient of ecosystem temperatures and demonstrated that temperature acts as a strong environmental filter of species traits.
+Here, we demonstrate that along a wide natural gradient of ecosystem temperatures, warming acts as a strong environmental filter of species traits.
 In particular, we found that increasing temperatures were associated with reduced population body size and increased population biomass turnover among stream invertebrate communities, leading to higher organic matter fluxes through these populations.
 In addition, we found that warming systematically skewed OM fluxes within communities such that OM flows were increasingly dominated by taxa with rapid life-cycles.
 Lastly, we discovered that the distribution of fluxes within communities was non-random, especially with respect to P:B ratios at moderate to high temperatures, suggesting that temperature was especially important in structuring relative performance and resource acquisition within warm communities.
 These patterns show that the acceleration of energy and material fluxes through ecosystems in both an absolute (among ecosystems) and relative (within ecosystems) sense may be a general effect of environmental warming.